potentialPerspicacious/yelpApp/README.md

-Yelp - a food application.# yelpApp
+Yelp - a food application.